thanos-io/postings-analyzer/README.md

 Pros of S4-BP128-D4:

-- Better compression ratio
+- Better compression ratio in tests
-- We do not care about RLE because from my tests I can see that Prometheus doesn't really need it
 - SIMD oriented data layout

 Cons of S4-BP128-D4:

-- Slow intersection
+- Basic intersection algorithm
 - No 64 bit implementation

 Pros of roaring bitmaps:

 - Mature Go implementation
 - Many implementations in other languages
-- Supports 64bits
+- Supports 64 bits
+* Has RLE support which might be useful in some (rare?) setups

 Cons of roaring bitmaps:

-- Worse compression ratio
+- Worse compression ratio in tests
-- Has RLE support which we don't really need